Harrison Ingram: Professional career

-San Antonio / Austin Spurs (2024–present)
+San Antonio Spurs (2024–2026)

 On June 27, 2024, Ingram was selected with the 48th overall pick by the San Antonio Spurs in the 2024 NBA draft and on July 29, he signed a two-way contract with the team.
-Ingram made his NBA debut on November 6, 2024.
+Ingram made his NBA debut on November 6.
 In his debut, Ingram was substituted in for Sandro Mamukelashvili right under seven minutes left in the 4th quarter and went on to grab one rebound and no other stats as the Spurs fell to the Houston Rockets 100–127.
 He made five appearances for San Antonio during the 2024–25 NBA season, averaging 0.8 points, 1.8 rebounds, and 0.6 assists.

 On August 6, 2025, Ingram re-signed with the Spurs on a two-way contract.
+He made seven appearances for San Antonio during the regular season, recording averages of 1.6 points, 0.4 rebounds, and 0.1 assists.
+On July 14, 2026, the Spurs withdrew their qualifying offer to Ingram, making him an unrestricted free agent.

+Utah Jazz (2026–present)

+On July 25, 2026, Ingram signed with the Utah Jazz.

 National team career

 Ingram represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged 4.6 points and 4.1 rebounds per game, helping his team win the gold medal.